dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-26-gem-signing-x509-and-openpgp.markdown

 'point' to the keys they think are authentic.
 Multiple issuers can say they trust the same key.
 The trust model is a directed graph.

-These signatures can be issued *after* key creation at any time by anyone with or without involvement of the original developer.
+These signatures are issued *after* key creation at any time by anyone with or without involvement of the original developer.

 Practical Implications
 ----------------------

 ### X.509

-#### The Certificate Authority structure must be in place *before*
-    developers can create their own certificates
+#### The Certificate Authority structure must be in place *before* developers can create their own certificates

 A developer can't create their own certificate until the CA structure is designed and implemented.
 They need to wait for the system to be in